lmeller-git/nblfq/README.md

 This repository provides multiple queue implementations with different storage and allocation strategies.

-All queues in this repository are safe to use in a concurrent context and will never block the calling thread.
+All queues in this repository are safe to use in a concurrent context.
+Most variants are strictly non-blocking and will never block the calling thread, with the exception of dynamic queues, which may sometimes block on some operations.

 ## Queue variants